FabioDainese/Languages_For_Web_And_Networking_Applications/Ajax/README.md

 This exercise was designed to familiarize with the Ajax and Deferred technologies.

 # Task Description
-Given the [*initial_template.html*](initial_template.html) web page as a starting point, which contains an image, a text field and a submit button, you'll need to write a Javascript function that manages the authentication protocol (as human - captcha system) to the server [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php).
+Given the [*initial_template.html*](initial_template.html) web page as a starting point, which contains an image (empty - no `src` attribute defined), a text field and a submit button, you'll need to write a Javascript function that manages the authentication protocol (as human - captcha system) to the server [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php).

 The server provides three different APIs for the authentication:
-1. [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getIdentifier](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getIdentifier): returns/generates a new `session ID`;
+1. [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getIdentifier](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getIdentifier): returns/generates a new `session ID` as a Json object (e.g. `{"id":464495}`);

-2. [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getImage&id=<sessionid>](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getImage&id=<sessionid>): returns a CAPTCHA image name associates with the passed `session ID` (e.g. If the returned captcha name is `captcha//rD6gM4.png`, you can get/view the image by visiting this URL: [http://www.dais.unive.it/~cosmo/esercitazione3/captcha//rD6gM4.png](http://www.dais.unive.it/~cosmo/esercitazione3/captcha//rD6gM4.png));
+2. [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getImage&id=<sessionid>](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getImage&id=<sessionid>): returns a CAPTCHA image name associates with the passed `session ID` as a Json object (e.g. `{"url":"captcha//rD6gM4.png","id":"464495"}`, so if the returned captcha name is `captcha//rD6gM4.png`, you can get/view the image by visiting the following URL: [http://www.dais.unive.it/~cosmo/esercitazione3/captcha//rD6gM4.png](http://www.dais.unive.it/~cosmo/esercitazione3/captcha//rD6gM4.png));

 3. [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&sendCode&id=<sessionid>&code=<captcha_code>](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&sendCode&id=<sessionid>&code=<captcha_code>): by passing the `session ID` and the `captcha code` entered by the user to the server you can check the authentication result.